bencripps/react-redux-grid/docs/CREATE_KEY_FROM.md

 ### Take Aways

-1. Only set a column as `createFromKey` if you can guarantee that the value for each row will be unique.
+1. Only set a column as `createKeyFrom` if you can guarantee that the value for each row will be unique.
-2. You can only set one column as `createFromKey`.
+2. You can only set one column as `createKeyFrom`.
-3. If you do not set a column as `createFromKey`, the row `index` will be used as the `key`.
+3. If you do not set a column as `createKeyFrom`, the row `index` will be used as the `key`.